 The power station was constructed on a 23-acre site at the Wilton chemical complex near Middlesbrough.
-Construction of the station began in December 1990 and took twenty nine months to complete.
+Construction of the station began in December 1990 and took 29 months to complete.
 The main contracted construction work was undertaken by a largely local workforce of 3,000.
 The station, commissioned in April 1993, was originally owned and operated by US energy company Enron.

 A visitor centre at the power station was opened by MP Mo Mowlam on 6 November 1998.